Sendai Castle: Highlights, Scenic Spots, and Festivals

 Photo courtesy of Sendai International Sightseeing Association

-Sendai Castle is located in Sendai in the Tohoku region and was built by the city's first ruler of the area (hanshu, *1), Date Masamune, in 1601.
-With the honmaru (*2) surrounded by a cliff on the east side, a forest on the west side, and a valley on the southern side, this castle is constructed using the complicated structures of nature to protect itself.
+With the main section of the castle surrounded by a cliff on the east side, a forest on the west side, and a valley on the south side, the castle is constructed using the complex structures of nature to protect itself.

 The castle is otherwise known as the Aoba Castle due to the castle being built on Mt.
 Aoba.